vikasjagadale123/Portfolio/README.md

-I have added all the projects along with the raw data file for better clarity and understanding.
-Please check it and update us. my contact email id is   vikasjagadale123@gmail.com
+I have added all the projects along with the raw data If file is unable to view --> then download or Open it into another browser my contact email id is  - vikasjagadale123@gmail.com